gladdiius/alx-higher_level_programming/README.md

-This folder contains all the solutions for 0x00.
-Python - Hello, World project.
+This folder contains all the solutions for 0x0B.
+Python - Input/Output project.
-1. 0-run the folder run the program in the '$PYCODE' environmental variable.